SabreDevStudio/SabreAPIsWorkflows/SabreAPIsTestSuites/README.md

 To run a project, do the following:

-1. Double click on the desired test suite
+1. Double click on the desired test suite.

-2. Click on the PLAY icon (‘green triangle’) to run
+2. Click on the PLAY icon (‘green triangle’) to run.

+Example:

 ![Running Test Cases](/SabreAPIsTestSuites/img/RunningTestCases.png)